TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/portal-customisation/customise-user-model.md

 Additionally, it is possible to include other default attributes of the User model in the credential metadata fields.
 However, it is important to remember that metadata at the credential level will be accessible both in the gateway runtime and in the gateway database.
 Exercise caution when dealing with personally identifiable information (PII).
-The available default attributes include:
+Additional default attributes include:
 | Attribute         | Name of the credential metadata field | Description                                                                         |
 |-------------------|---------------------------------------|-------------------------------------------------------------------------------------|
 | First name        | First                                 | First name of the developer who created the credential                              |